-Buffalo Bishop Resigns Amid Mounting Controversy Over Clergy Abuse
+Buffalo, N.Y., Bishop Resigns Amid Controversy Over Clergy Abuse

 The Vatican confirmed Malone's resignation in a brief bulletin posted early Wednesday.
 The Holy See's press office noted that the pope has appointed Edward Scharfenberger, bishop of nearby Albany, to act as administrator of Malone's former diocese.

-By mid-morning Wednesday, Scharfenberger's portrait and a statement from the new apostolic administrator welcomed visitors to the Buffalo Diocese website.
+By midmorning Wednesday, Scharfenberger's portrait and a statement from the new apostolic administrator welcomed visitors to the Buffalo Diocese website.

-The move comes after months of criticism of Malone, whose diocese has attracted scrutiny of federal investigators and hundreds of litigants.
+The move comes after months of criticism of Malone, whose diocese has drawn the scrutiny of federal investigators and hundreds of litigants.

 The FBI had opened an investigation into an alleged cover-up of clergy sexual abuse there, according to local media, which also reported a big discrepancy between the list of accused priests released publicly by the church and its own private records, suggesting a cover-up.

 The diocese has also been slapped with scores of lawsuits since New York's Child Victims Act took effect in August.
 The law vastly extended the statute of limitations for civil lawsuits connected to child sexual abuse — and opened the floodgates for litigation.
-One law firm alone reported filing more than 100 suits in just over a month, naming roughly a dozen priests in Malone's diocese.
+One law firm alone reported filing more than 100 suits in just more than a month, naming about a dozen priests in Malone's diocese.

+In many ways, Buffalo is not unique in this respect.
+In recent years, dioceses around the U.S. and beyond its borders have attracted litigation from alleged abuse survivors and investigations from authorities.

+Last month Pennsylvania signed into law a series of bills that resemble New York's law.
+In September, Missouri Attorney General Eric Schmitt referred 12 former priests for criminal prosecution.
+And earlier this year in New York, the state's archbishop, Timothy Dolan, released the names of more than 100 priests who have been "credibly accused" of abusing children.

+Elsewhere, from France to Chile and Australia, cardinals have resigned or even received convictions over abuse cover-ups.

-In September, Buffalo's local ABC affiliate WKBW released secret recordings of Malone purportedly revealing his knowledge — and apparent intent to cover up — a brewing sexual harassment scandal.
+In September, the pressure in Buffalo ramped up considerably when the local ABC affiliate WKBW released secret recordings of Malone purportedly revealing his knowledge — and apparent intent to cover up — a brewing sexual harassment scandal.

 "I think we're gonna blow this story up into something like an atom bomb if we start talking about that, you know?"
 Malone said.
 "Cause then it sounds like, it sounds like a soap opera.
 It sounds like a love triangle.
 And you know what the media can do with that."